A ton of people have used the recent snowfall as an excuse to decorate for Christmas early, but I’m holding out as long as possible because:

 - Balsamic vinegar

 Shake to combine then pour over the salad, toss to combine, add the fried shallots, and then toss again.

 Fresh, decadent, crunchy, creamy — ALL.
 THE.
 THINGS!
 I know you are going to adore this texture and flavor packed Shredded Brussels Sprouts Salad!
 Enjoy, enjoy!

 free email bonus!

-Fall Shredded Brussels Sprouts Salad is crispy and crunchy, and full of fresh and savory flavors!
+Shredded Brussels Sprouts Salad is a crispy, crunchy, healthy, gluten free salad recipe that's full of fresh fall flavors!